cjmason375/AI-in-Manufacturing-TU/README.md

 Select the waffle menu at the top left and, below the `Impulse design` tab, select `Classifier`.

 Here, you will be faced with options to change settings for "Number of training cycles", "Use learned optimizer", "Learning rate", and "Training processor".
 Seeing as every option besides the training cycle setting requires Enterprise subscriptions, those settings will be left as default.
-Changing the number of training cycles
+When changing the number of training cycles, one must consider overfitting and underfitting.

++ **OVERFITTING**: ...
++ **UNDERFITTING**: ...

+...